nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 09 The Process.markdown

 ##

-06. The important process attributes inherited by a child process from its parent are:
+06. The important process attributes inherited by a child process from its parent process are:

     (i). real UID and GID.